nycu-acm/Text-Pilot/README.md

     f.
 DiffTSR:
            i.
 Download code from https://github.com/YuzheZhang-1999/DiffTSR into path /Tools/Super-resolution/DiffTSR<br>
            ii. conda create --name DiffTSR python=3.8

+    e.
+Base Python:
+           i.
+The base python version need to be > python 3.11 ii.
+This is use for execute inference script, so don't need to create any new enviroments name

 3. Prepared GPT-4o and GPT-Image-1 API key and end-point filled in: